© All Rights Reserved guypearson

 There is a direct bus service from Nice Airport (NCE) to Monaco, which stops at major hotels and journey time is around 45 minutes.
 However if you would like to arrive in class in Monaco you can use Heli Air Monaco which has helicopter flights connecting Nice airport and Monaco Heliport.
+This quick helicopter trip from Nice to Monaco takes less than 10 minutes!
 Other connections are on request.

 The Monaco Monte Carlo station was opened in 1867 and is the country's only train station.
 Services are run by French operator SNCF.
 Frequent services link the city to Nice, Menton, Cannes and Ventimiglia in Italy.
 The high-speed TGV train that runs from Nice to Paris stops in Monaco.
 From Paris, it is about 6 and a half hours by TGV to reach Monaco.
 Night train services are also available to Paris, Milan, Rome, Strasbourg and Venice.